3degreearcsine/RequestSystem/README.md

 ### Description

 Request System is desgined to provide a platform for Online Academy Students where they can request the recordings of the missed lectures or if they want to rewatch some part of the lecture.
-Also they can request a dobut clearing session as well for their respective courses.
+Also they can request a doubt clearing session as well for their respective courses.
 Objective of the project is to help Admistration team of online academys' to smoothly track and serve requests of their students by working together with course Tutors.

 ### Activity Diagram